nuthanc/angular_course/my-first-app/README.md

 * HTML after being parsed by browser has different properties
 * Property Binding allows to interact directly binding with the properties of the native html element
 * Used with [property-name]="value"
-* Write Typescript code within the quoation marks without using the curly braces
+* Write Typescript code within the quotation marks without using the curly braces

 ### Property Binding vs String Interpolation